Dennis Pursley

-Dennis Pursley is a retired American swimming coach who was the head coach of the combined men's and women's Alabama Crimson Tide swimming and diving teams of University of Alabama from 2012 to 2019.
-Several athletes Pursley coached have set world records, national records, and won medals in international competition.
-Pursley coached with his wife Mary Jo.
-They have five children.
+Dennis Pursley was a competitive swimmer and is a retired American swimming coach who served as head coach of the combined men's and women's teams at the University of Alabama from 2012 to 2019 and was a five time Olympic coach.
+Several athletes Pursley coached have set world records, national records, and won medals in the Olympics and international competition.